tiwong/tiwong.github.io/_posts/2019-03-21-to-the-archives.md

 - *Serve the People: Making Asian America in the Long Sixties,* Karen Ishizuka
 - *Legacy to Liberation: Politics and Culture of Revolutionary Asian Pacific America,* Fred Ho (ed)

-and for Asian American histories at large
+and for Asian American histories at large:

 - *American History Unbound: Asians and Pacific Islanders,* Gary Y. Okihiro
 -  *Asian American Dreams: The Emergence of an American People*, Helen Zia